alej0varas/djpush/README.rst

   A list of `slugs <https://docs.djangoproject.com/en/1.11/glossary/#term-slug>`_ representing the notifications you want to send.
 DJPUSH_DEFAULT_PROVIDER
-  The provider you want to use to send notifications(values can be found in `pypn <https://github.com/alej0varas/pypn>`_).
+  The provider you want to use to send notifications(values can be found in `pypn <https://github.com/alej0varas/pypn>`_). optional settings
+DJPUSH_NOTIFICATION_EXPIRES
+  The number of seconds after task will be considered expired

 .. code-block:: python